mamu7211/systemd-maven-plugin/README.md

 ### Roadmap

-Theres a lot to do, e.g. making this project available in the central repo, enhance and fix environment file generation, but currently this project has no clear direction.
+Theres a lot to do, e.g. documentation, making this project available in the central repo, enhance and fix environment file generation, but currently this project has no clear direction.

 ### Contribute